Mauritania boasts an undulating landscape, with vast stretches of sand in the north, and the Sahel vegetation in the south.

 Mauritania is similar to other Saharan nations with a challenging desert geography that plagues the nation and hinders economic progress.

-See here a list of 10 cities in Mauritania and their elevation above sea level.
+Below is a list of major cities in Mauritania with their corresponding elevation above sea level.